streets4peopleAKL/30kmh/README.md

 ![Taping up the sign](06-TapeUpSign.jpg)

 ### 7. Put the sign up
-This is the hardest step - you might want to do this last step when it's dark.
+This is the hardest step - you might want to do it when it's dark.

 Scout a power pole or street sign you can attach the sign to.
 It should be near the entrance to your street or neighbourhood in a place where drivers can see it.
 You should mount it as high as you can without needing a ladder to make it harder to pull down.
 Look for something you can strap the sign to using cable ties.